Analysis of Molecule Harvesting by Heterogeneous Receptors on MC Transmitters: System Model

 \subsubsection{Receptors on the TX Membrane}

 We assume that there are $N_\mathrm{r}$ non-overlapping heterogeneous receptors distributed on the TX membrane, which may have different sizes and arbitrary locations.
 We assume the shape of the $i$th receptor to be a circle with radius $a_i$.
 We define $\mathcal{A}$ as the ratio of the total area of the receptors to the TX surface, i.e., $\mathcal{A}=\sum_{i=1}^{N_\mathrm{r}}a_i^2/(4r_{\ss\T}^2).$ In a spherical coordinate system, we denote $\vec{l}_i=[r_{\ss\T}, \theta_i, \varphi_i]$ as the location of the center of the $i$th receptor, where $\theta_i$ and $\varphi_i$ represent the azimuthal and polar angles of the $i$th receptor, respectively.
 As the receptors are non-overlapping, the locations and radii of the receptors satisfy $|\vec{l}_i-\vec{l}_j|\geq a_i+a_j, \forall i, j\in\{1,2,...,N_\mathrm{r}\}$.
 In this model, we assume that all receptors are fully absorbing and can only absorb the released type-$\sigma$ molecules.
 With this assumption, once a released diffusing type-$\sigma$ molecule hits a receptor, it is absorbed by the TX immediately.
+The absorbed molecules are then recycled through biochemical reactions for successive emission rounds, aiding in energy conservation.
 Furthermore, we assume that the TX membrane area that is not covered by receptors is perfectly reflective, which means that released diffusing type-$\sigma$ molecules are reflected back once they hit this area.
+In addition, as the protein catalyzing MF is different from the receptor responsible for molecule absorption, molecule release and absorption are treated as two independent processes.